 In terms of time frame, it all depends on your budget and the type of contest you’re running.
 In general, try to aim for the middle ground where you don’t want the contest to be too short, but you also don’t want users to lose interest by stretching out your contests for too long.

-The power of social media not only unites a global community, but many businesses see the potential it brings towards their success.
-There are many ways to catalyze your engagement within your audience, but the secret lies on the execution.
-Which social media engagement tactic works for you?
-There is only one way to find out.
+The power of social media not only unites a global community, but many businesses see the potential it brings towards growing their brand awareness.
+There are many ways to catalyze your engagement within your audience, but the secret lies with the execution.
+It’s important to test and analyze all social media platforms to find the right one to grow your social media presence.
 Don’t stop testing and always experiment!